Gavin Sheets Player Props: White Sox vs. Rays

 Gavin Sheets At The Plate

-- Sheets has two home runs and six walks while batting .293.
+- Sheets is hitting .289 with two home runs and six walks.

-- He has scored in five of 16 games so far this year.
+- He has scored in five games this season (29.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.